-One of the major strategies adopted to increase exports is to tap new markets.
-As part of this strategy, mega textile shows have been held to capture new markets in Japan, South Asia, Australia, Latin America and South Africa.
+One of the major strategies adopted to increase exports is to tap new markets in Latin American countries, Eastern European Countries, Middle-East.
+As part of this strategy, mega textile shows have been held to capture new markets in Japan, South Asia and Latin American countries.
+MoU on international cooperation on Textiles has been signed with the countries like Sri Lanka, Australia, Czech.